allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 learning systems.
 However, overfitting is a serious problem in such networks

 ```
 In this example, we show that you can compare 2 abstract text strings to determine if a certain paper is similar enough to warrant further analysis.
 Using word embedding and word vectors, the similarity API will assess the similarity of not only words but concepts of the related texts.
-Output would be:
+The output would be:
 <br>
 **0.65028525870666865**